lumirelle/lumirelle.me/pages/posts/js-advanced-grammar-manual.md

 ### Converting to number

-In JS, we have three ways to convert a value to a number:
+In JavaScript, we have three ways to convert a value to a number:

 #### `Number.parseInt()`